wantguns/bin/readme.md

 # Bin
 A minimal pastebin which also accepts binary files like Images, PDFs and ships multiple clients.

-It does not require you to host a SQL server and everything is self-contained in a statically linked binary (the docker image runs on scratch !), which makes it extremely easy to deploy.
+It does not require you to host a SQL server and everything is self-contained in a statically linked binary, which makes it extremely easy to deploy.

-Try it out on: https://basedbin.fly.dev

 ## Clients